Côte de Nuits-Villages

 - Average vine age 30 years

 - Serving temperature 14-15°

-- Our Côte de Nuits-Villages encompasses the villages of Premeaux-Prissey, Comblanchien and Corgoloin just south of Nuits-Saint-Georges.
+- Our Côte de Nuits-Villages encompasses the villages of Premeaux-Prissey, Comblanchien, and Corgoloin just south of Nuits-Saint-Georges.
 The vineyards benefit from east-facing hill-slopes which act as a sun-trap to create maximum ripeness in the grapes.
-The complex soil composition of these villages includes varying proportions of marl and shale clays which produce wines of great character and charm.
-Maison Louis Latour's Côte de Nuits Villages is an excellent introduction to the wines of the Côte de Nuits.
+The complex soil composition of these villages include varying proportions of marl and shale clays which produce wines of great character and charm.
+Maison Louis Latour's Côte de Nuits-Villages is an excellent introduction to the wines of the Côte de Nuits.

 - FermentationTraditional in open vats

 - Ageing10 to 12 months ageing in oak barrels

 - BarrelsLouis Latour cooperage, French oak, medium toasted

 - Tasting NoteThe Côte de Nuits Villages 2015 unveils itself as an intense colour of glinting ruby.
 It reveals undergrowth aromas and offers a fragrance of strawberry.
 In the mouth, it is an ample and lively wine with silky tannins and a smoky finish.